zmddzf/zmddzf.github.io/index.md

 * **Introduction**

-  This project comes from a sub-project of the National key R&R Project.
+  This project comes from a sub-project of the National key R&D Project.
 Use text clustering methods and topic model to analysis the key ability of service providers in technology consulting service platform.

 * **Main Work**